mralbertk/dsti-devops-final/k8s/README.md

 ````

 ### Note: For Windows Users
-The deployment can be slighly more complicated when running on Windows:
+The deployment can be slightly more complicated when running on Windows:

 1. Make sure VirtualBox and Docker are running on your system
 2. Launch PowerShell **with Administrator privileges**